mikeireland/chronostar/README.md

      if working in a script.

 ### Run NaiveFit
-A list of viable parameters (with defaults) is listed in `naivefit.DEFAULT_PARS`
+A list of viable parameters (with defaults) is listed in the definition of the parentfit class.
+It was also supposed to be listed in a file called `naivefit.DEFAULT_PARS`
 A non-exhaustive list of data preparation parameters are listed here:
   - results_dir: string [default = ''] [required]